ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/scan_query.md

 * There is no optimization for point reads or reading small ranges of data.
 * The SDK doesn't support automatic retry.

-For handling OLAP workloads in {{ ydb-short-name }}, there is a specialized type of table — [column](../datamodel/table.md#column-oriented-tables) tables.
-They store the data of each column separately from other columns.
-As a result, only those columns that are directly involved in the query are read when executing a query.
+For handling OLAP workloads in {{ ydb-short-name }}, there is a specialized type of table — [column-oriented](../datamodel/table.md#column-oriented-tables) tables.
+These tables store the data of each column separately from other columns.
+This allows only the columns directly involved in the query to be read during execution.
 {% note info %}

 Despite the fact that *Scan Queries* obviously don't interfere with the execution of OLTP transactions, they still use common DB resources: CPU, memory, disk, and network.
 Therefore, running complex queries **may lead to resource hunger**, which will affect the performance of the entire DB.